-Project Connect is a violence-prevention and response initiative that strives to strengthen collaborations between the public health and domestic violence fields.
-As one of the only programs of its kind in the nation, Project Connect has trained over 7,000 health care providers to assess for and respond to domestic and sexual violence in over 80 clinical settings serving over 400,000 patients.
+Project Connect was a violence-prevention and response initiative that focused on strengthening collaborations between the public health and domestic violence fields.
+As one of the only programs of its kind in the nation, Project Connect trained over 7,000 health care providers to assess for and respond to domestic and sexual violence in over 80 clinical settings serving over 400,000 patients.

 Studies demonstrate that collaborative programs like Project Connect can improve the health and safety of women, decreasing the risks for unplanned pregnancy, poor health outcomes, and further abuse.
 Effective health care responses to domestic and sexual violence can make a lasting impact on those affected by violence.

-As the technical assistance provider, FUTURES provides support and oversight for 11 program grantees–many operating in historically medically underserved communities that have high rates of domestic and sexual violence.
-Selected through a competitive application process, Project Connect grantees provide much-needed services for women in abusive relationships.
+As the technical assistance provider, FUTURES provided support and oversight for 11 program grantees–many operating in historically medically underserved communities with high rates of domestic and sexual violence.
+Selected through a competitive application process, Project Connect grantees provided much-needed services for women in abusive relationships.

-FUTURES facilitates the Project Connect learning community, develops all program and training materials, and works closely with the evaluation team at University of Pittsburgh to measure the impact of the program.
+FUTURES facilitated the Project Connect learning community, developed all program and training materials, and worked closely with the evaluation team at University of Pittsburgh to measure the impact of the program.

-Project Connect is supported by the Office on Women’s Health of the U.S. Department of Health and Human Services, and funded through the Violence Against Women Reauthorization Act of 2005.
+Project Connect ws supported by the Office on Women’s Health of the U.S. Department of Health and Human Services, and funded through the Violence Against Women Reauthorization Act of 2005.

 Project Connect Grantees:

 - Idaho Coalition Against Domestic and Sexual Violence

 - Little Traverse Bay Band of Odawa Indians (Michigan)